LEARN ABOUT WATERJETS

 A waterjet utilizes a high pressure stream of water to erode a narrow line in the stock material.
-To cut a wider range of materials from tool steel to titanium to foam, a granular (typically garnet) abrasive is added to the waterjet, increasing the cutting power.
 Because the abrasive is added at the nozzle, it is simple to switch between water only and abrasive waterjet cutting.
 This flexibility greatly enhances the versatility of a waterjet machine, as it can easily switch from cutting ½" (1.27cm) foam gaskets to 4" (10.16cm) titanium brackets.

 The waterjet cutting machine system consists of three basic components:

 The table is an X-Y nozzle mechanism with garnet hopper attached and catcher tank below.

 The high pressure pump provides pressurized water for the cutting process.

 The controller uses software for system operation, motion control, and nozzle positioning.

 Using water as a cutting method for soft materials has been around for decades.
 Early forms such as the paper metering system by the Paper Patents Company in the 1930s used relatively low-pressure water.
 While early waterjets could easily cut soft materials, they were not effective in cutting harder materials.
 The ability to cut harder materials, such as metals, was achieved by adding an abrasive to the waterjet in the cutting nozzle after the jet stream was formed.
 But simply inducing garnet was not a viable solution without further advancements.
 Cutting harder material would take two innovations: ultra-high pressure pumps and advanced waterjet nozzles.